My name is Aminata Coote, my friends call me Ami. I live in Montego Bay, Jamaica with my husband and son.

 But a half a lifetime of fear still kept me paralyzed.
 I didn’t believe I could do it.
 I was still a prisoner of fear.
 So much so that I did a number of studies on fear.
 That’s when I realized:

 I became convinced within myself that I needed to start a blog.
 I needed to get into a habit of writing.
 If God wanted me to write a book: that would come in time.
-Still I hesitated.
+Still, I hesitated.

 Until two managers in my office got laid off… it was an unwelcome reminder that change can sometimes come in dramatic unfriendly ways. but you know, those layoffs had me thinking, “I could be next.”

-One of the managers that had been laid off had a successful website so I wasn't worried about him.
+One of the managers that had been laid off had a successful website so I wasn’t worried about him.
 I knew he had all the tools for success and that he and his family would be taken care of.
-Instead I decided to follow his example and advice and pay for a Solo Build It subscription.
+Instead, I decided to follow his example and advice and pay for a Solo Build It subscription.

 While I worked my way through their Action Guide, I hesitated some more until I read a post that said: “If God told you to do something and you haven’t done it, if He didn’t rescind those orders, those are standing orders.”

-So here I am.
+Four years later, I switched to a WordPress account, but here I am.
 Writing about the God I serve, who sent His Son to save the whole world from sin.

 Thanks for taking the time to read my story.
 I hope you’ll be back to visit to see how this site grows as I grow in Christ.